Serving

 Peppercorns

-1. Cut your ACORN SQUASH lengthwise in segments so you can peel it, then cut into about 3/4 in cubes.
+1. Cut your ACORN SQUASH into segments along the lengthwise grooves so you can peel it, then cut into about 3/4 inch chunks.
+A razor sharp Chinese cleaver knife driven by a soft faced mallet can be very helpful here.

-2. Tear up the leaves of the CHARD and slice the stems at a slant so they're not too thick, keep separate from leaves,
+2. Tear up or cut the leaves of the CHARD.
+Slice the stems at a diagonal and fairly thin.
+Keep separate from leaves,

 3. Cut ONION in quarters lengthwise then slice thin.